evhub/coconut/DOCS.md

 ### `__coconut__`

 Inside of any Coconut program, there will be necessary functions and variables stored inside a class/module named `__coconut__`.
-Modifying it will most likely break your code.
+Therefore, modifying the `__coconut__` variable inside your program will most likely break your code.

 ## II.
 Syntax